epogrebnyak/justpath/README.md

 > I always get the feeling that nobody knows what a PATH is and at this point they are too afraid to ask. ([reddit][quote])

-Explore `PATH` environment variable on Windows, Linux or Mac with `justpath`: a command-line utility that displays your `PATH`, detects and eliminates invalid or duplicate directories.
+Explore `PATH` environment variable on Windows, Linux or Mac, detect and eliminate invalid or duplicate directories.

 ## Quick start